Dhoni has greater expectations from pacers

-Fast bowlers should be prepared for greater workload against Kiwis in Auckland, says India skipper
+Fast bowlers should be prepared for a much greater workload against New Zealand for the first Test in Auckland, says India skipper Mahendra Singh Dhoni

 Auckland: India skipper Mahendra Singh Dhoni yesterday said his fast bowlers have to be ready to bowl long spells if needed during the two-match Test series against New Zealand starting today.